openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 use either this extension or a different way to automatically format your notebook.

 #### Black Automatic Code Formatter
-[Black](https://black.readthedocs.io/en/stable/getting_started.html) is the uncompromising Python code formatter that has extension for jupyter notebooks.
+[Black](https://black.readthedocs.io/en/stable/getting_started.html) is the uncompromising Python code formatter that has extension for Jupyter notebooks.

 #### `PySpelling`